EricZinda/Perplexity/backlog.md

 Cleanup:
     Hi Pri:
         - very slow
+            - how about a vegetarian soup?
+                also: how about a soup
             - for my son, Johnny, please get the Roasted Chicken
                 - does it ever work?
             - Table (then) Just two, my son Johnny and me.